charles-adedotun/notifications-mcp-server/README.md

 ## Usage

-The server provides three mandatory tools to the Claude LLM:
+The server provides two mandatory tools to the Claude LLM:

-### user_input_needed
+### tool_permission_needed
 Claude MUST call this tool:
-- At the beginning of EVERY conversation
-- When asking questions or requesting information
-- When user review or decisions are needed
+- When attempting to use a tool that requires user approval
+- Before actions that will generate permission popups
+- When accessing external resources requiring authorization
+- ANYTIME Claude needs you to take an action to grant permissions

 ### task_completed
 Claude MUST call this tool: